DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-26-updating-course-vacancies.md

 We considered moving vacancies to the course level.
 Providers do not often know the number of vacancies per location or the locations available to accept placements when the course is opened.

-We didn’t make this change because we need to learn more about how this information could be used to improve the candidate’s decision-making.
+We did not make this change because we need to learn more about how this information could be used to improve the candidate’s decision-making.